-1. Complete all of the following courses:
+CREDITS Complete all of the following courses:

-PPL .
-801 Quantitative Methods in Public Policy 3
+PPL 801 Quantitative Methods in Public Policy 3

 PPL 802 Quantitative Methods in Public Policy II 3

 PPL 805 Microeconomic Theory 3

 PPL 806 Policy Evaluation 3

 PPL 807 Public Policy 3

 PPL 808 Policy Development and Administration 3

 PPL 813 Public Finance 3

 PPL 890 Policy Workshop 3

 PPL 891 Issues in Public Policy 6

-2. Complete an additional 9 credits of course work at the 800-level or above
+2. Compl ete an a additional 9 credits of course work at the 800-level or above

-as app roved b by the director of the program.
+as app roved l by the director of the program.

-3. Students with no professional experience will be required to complete 3

-credits of Public Policy 894 Field Experience Practicum.
-4. Successful completion of a final examination or evaluation.
+- Students with no professional experience will be required to complete 3 credits of Public Policy 894 Field Experience Practicum. - Successful completion of a final examination or evaluation.